 Students wishing to take leave of absence of a year or more from a programme of study are advised that they must obtain advance approval from the relevant College/Faculty.
-Applications to the relevant College for a leave of absence must be made within four working weeks of the formal start date of Semester 1.
-Applications will not be accepted after this time, please check here https://www.ucc.ie/admin/registrar/calendar/general/info014c.htm
+Applications to the relevant College for a leave of absence must be made within four working weeks of the formal start date of Semester I. Applications will not be accepted after this time, please check here for further details.